Find an Official GED Test Center™.

 International Official GED Test Centers™

-The GED test is given in over 70 countries by Pearson VUE, and the GED Academy can help you prepare.
+The GED test is given in over 50 countries by Pearson Vue, and the GED Academy can help you prepare.
 The GED Academy Accelerated Learning Program is designed with the international student in mind.
-We prepare international GED diploma candidates in all GED testing areas, and especially help with learning standard American English.
+We prepare international GED certificate candidates in all GED testing areas, and especially help with learning standard American English.
+More about international testing.

 Answers about Official GED Centers™